PRIDE-Archive/pride-web/public/markdown/datapolicy/content.md

 **Note**: Datasets from PRIDE are automatically downloaded and often reused, and the corresponding metadata is synchronized between  several  resources including ProteomeXchange partners (e.g. MassIVE, PeptideAtlas), OmicsDI, and others.

-- Pre-prints policy.
+* **Pre-prints policy**.
 By default, we do not encourage the public release of datasets available in pre-print manuscripts until the final publication is accepted.
 Datasets in this situation can often be extensively modified during the peer-review review process, and PRIDE does not have the storage capacity to keep track of all the versions of a given dataset.
 As mentioned above, changes to published datasets should only happen in exceptional circumstances.

 D) Sensitive datasets